Derivative Securities

 • Losses can exceed the initial investment for futures and short options, unlike buying stock or long options where loss is capped at the amount paid.

-• Options are wasting assets; time decay accelerates in the final 30 days before expiration.
+• Options are wasting assets; time decay tends to accelerate as expiration approaches.

-• Costs: option premiums, commissions, margin interest, and bid-ask spreads (an implicit cost on every trade).
+• Costs: option premiums, commissions, bid-ask spreads (an implicit cost on every trade), and interest expense only if a trader borrows to fund a futures margin deposit.

 • Suitability: derivatives are generally unsuitable for unsophisticated or risk-averse investors seeking capital preservation.